Justin-Mathieu/reading-notes/ReadingNotes/401/restapi.md

 Can a class declaration be hoisted?

-- Classes can not be hoisted.
+- Classes can be hoisted But will result in a reference error because they are noy intitialized.

 How would you describe a constructor and contextual “this” to a non-technical friend?